 Denver Construction Site Accident Attorney

 Construction site accidents are unfortunately very common as much of the work involves heavy machinery, dangerous tools, or unsafe environments.
 Construction workers have the highest risk of injury over any other profession as accidents due to site negligence account for over 5.2 million injuries and 16 deaths each year nationwide.
 Workers are not the only people to be injured on construction sites, however.
 Bystanders or others in the vicinity of construction sites can also be seriously harmed.
-If you’ve been injured in a construction site accident in the Colorado, contact a Denver construction site accident attorney at the Law Firm of Jeremy Rosenthal.
+If you’ve been injured in a construction site accident in the Colorado, contact a Denver accident attorney at the Law Firm of Jeremy Rosenthal.
 We can help you prepare a compelling case and pursue compensation for the damages you’ve suffered.